AI assistant — not human

 Information barriers in Microsoft Purview create compliance boundaries that Copilot respects.
 Financial services firms must prevent Copilot from surfacing investment banking documents to equity research analysts.
 Healthcare organizations must prevent Copilot from crossing patient data boundaries between departments.
 Government agencies must enforce need-to-know boundaries across classified and unclassified segments.
 Information barriers require Microsoft 365 E5 licensing and must be configured before Copilot deployment in regulated environments.

-This checklist represents the security controls that EPC Group implements for every enterprise Copilot deployment.
-No Copilot license should be assigned to a user until every applicable item is addressed.
-Shortcuts on this checklist result in security incidents — we have seen it repeatedly across the industry.
+This checklist outlines the security controls that EPC Group uses for every enterprise Copilot deployment.
+Before you assign a Copilot license to a user, make sure to address all relevant items.
+Failing to follow this checklist can lead to security incidents, which we have observed frequently in the industry.

 Timeline Expectation